Before Netflix, there was Blockbuster.

-Blockbuster’s business model was simple – Blockbuster allowed its customers to rent movies from their store for a period after which they had to return it.
+Blockbuster’s business model was simple – Blockbuster allowed its customers to rent movies from their store for a period, after which they had to return them.

 Blockbuster would rent the movies until it recovered the cost spent on acquiring them, after which it would just sell the copies for full price.

 The company would buy movies in bulk, allowing them to save a lot via discounts, and its popularity also allowed it to strike up revenue-sharing deals with movie studios.

 This enabled Blockbuster to not only provide movie rentals for cheap but also to sustain itself against local competition & stand-alone video rental businesses.

 People loved the large variety and low prices offered by Blockbuster and the fact that they could pick up movies for a small price and return it once they were done watching.
 Not only did this allow people with less disposable income to watch movies rather than going to theatres or waiting long for it to be aired on cable television, the experience of finding new movies that Blockbuster provided was unique.